-Held over the weekend of January 28th-30th, it’s a great opportunity for bird lovers off all ages to play an active role in the survival of UK wild birds.
+Usually held over the last weekend in January, The RSPB’s Big Birdwatch is a great opportunity for bird lovers off all ages to play an active role in the survival of UK wild birds.
 You don’t need to be an expert and by monitoring numbers in your own garden, you can help protect them for many years to come.

 Here’s a few ideas on how to prepare:

 1. Put a bird feeder up now so birds get used to it